Unless you’ve been living under a rock, you’ve no doubt heard all the chatter about Artificial Intelligence (AI) in the last 14 months or so.

 How?
 Start writing code to do the things you'd like it to do.
 It will be hard but let your curiosity pull you through.

-Some people will tell you to apply for internships and things like that so that you get in person experience.
+Some people will tell you to apply for internships and things like that so that you can get in-person experience.

 Here’s the thing though.
 Unless it’s your absolute dream company, and it’s the only way you’ll get your foot in the door, or you're learning this at 15 and too young to be hired, then don’t bother with internships.